About Matt Potempa

-In 2008, Matt founded the Law Office of Matt Potempa, PLLC focusing on litigation and resolving probate, matrimonial and business disputes.
+In 2008, Matt founded the Law Office of Matt Potempa, PLLC focusing on resolving probate, matrimonial and business disputes.

-Matt is active in the Nashville, Tennessee and American Bar Associations and has received numerous accolades for his service to the public and the legal profession.
-Matt is a Fellow of the Nashville and American Bar Associations.
+Matt is active in and a Fellow of the Nashville, Tennessee and American Bar Associations and has received numerous accolades for his service to the public and the legal profession.

 The Nashville Post named Matt as a “Law Leader Rising” in 2012.
 The Nashville Chamber of Commerce awarded him their Emerging Leader Award in the Legal Services category in 2015.
-He was named “Best of the Bar” in 2016 and 2017 by the Nashville Business Journal and designated a “Super Lawyer” by Thomson Reuters in 2016 and 2017, a distinction achieved by less than 5% of Tennessee attorneys.
+He has been named “Best of the Bar” by the Nashville Business Journal from 2016 through 2023 and designated a “Super Lawyer” by Thomson Reuters from 2016 through 2023, a distinction achieved by less than 5% of Tennessee attorneys.